May 29 – June 1, 2026

 Ms. Lopez is an entertainment journalist and the Film Editor for TheWrap.
 She is a regular contributor to TCM, has written for Variety, Roger Ebert and MTV, and was the TV editor for IndieWire.
 Ms. Lopez is the creator of the classic film podcast, Ticklish Business, now running for eight years.

-Aliece Pickett spoke at each film and interviewed the Film Society’s guest speakers.
-She discussed the genre’s origins during its classic period from the Great Depression through World War II, plot elements, character archetypes, and distinguishing dialogue.
+ALIECE PICKETT speaks at each film and interviews the Film Society’s guest speakers.
+She discusses the genre’s origins during its classic period from the Great Depression through World War II, plot elements, character archetypes, and distinguishing dialogue.

 Ms. Pickett is co-founder of the Film Society of Screwball Comedy, and has created a comprehensive catalog and database of Screwball Comedy films to be used for film research and restoration, and for use by film enthusiasts.